diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 Now it's impossible to copy `Mesh` objects.
 They can only be moved, and when a move occurs, the `mVAO` and `mVBO`of the object that we move from are set equal to 0, which is equivalent to saying that it doesn't wrap any OpenGL objects anymore.

-And something really nice is that we don't have to make any changes to the `LoadMeshFromFile` function.
+And something cool is that we don't have to make any changes to the `LoadMeshFromFile` function.
 To understand why, let's do a step-by-step walkthrough of the same line of code as before:

-**Note**: The sequence of events presented below is not accurate in modern C++ because of the same reasons as before.

 {% highlight cpp %}
 Mesh teapot = LoadMeshFromFile("assets/models/teapot.gltf");
 {% endhighlight %}

+**Note**: The sequence of events presented below is not accurate in modern C++ because of compiler optimizations like copy elision and the return value optimization (RVO).
+I decided to omit the effects of those optimizations to simplify the analysis.

 - The `LoadMeshFromFile` function returns a `Mesh` object by value.
 That temporary `Mesh` object (let's refer to it as `returnedTempMesh`) is move-constructed from `loadedMesh`: